-This course is a continuation of AVN 201 Private Pilot Instrument Flight I. It includes 15 hours of instrument flight instruction, 3 hours in preparation for the practical test, 3 hours of night flight, one cross-country flight with 10 takeoffs and landings, and one cross-country flight of 250 miles.
+This course is a continuation of AVN 201 Private Pilot Instrument Flight I. It includes 15 hours of instrument flight instruction, 3 hours of night flight, and one cross-country flight of 250 miles.
+Performance of standard instrument approaches and holding procedures using common avionics equipment and glass cockpit orientation will reach FAA standards.
 The student will be able to perform all IFR and pertinent emergency procedures.
-Students will be eligible to take the FAA exam for Instrument Flight and checkride for the Private Pilot Instrument Rating Certificate.
-Prerequisite: AVN 201 Private Pilot Instrument Flight I. Offered fall, spring, and summer as needed.
+Students will be eligible to take the FAA instrument oral and practical flight exams.
+Prerequisite: AVN 201 Private Pilot Instrument Flight I; Pre- or Co-requisite: AVN 200 Introduction to Weather/Instrument Flight.
+Offered fall, spring, and summer as needed.